kaust-library/Overleaf_latex/README.md

 ## Equations

 Probably the strongest point of LaTeX is the typesetting of mathematics.
-We are going to introduce a important technique to work on [large projects](https://www.overleaf.com/learn/latex/Management_in_a_large_project): inputing another file into the main project.
-LaTeX offers two ways to include files: `input` and `include`.
-The [difference is subtle](https://tex.stackexchange.com/questions/246/when-should-i-use-input-vs-include).
-The `input` command simply will insert the external file just like if you have typed, and you can next multple `input` files.
-The `include` command makes easier for big projects because it can be used with the `includeonly` command, to just compile specific parts of the document, but you can't nest `include` commands.

 Add a new file to your project, and give it a name, something like `equations.tex`